shiannn/AMMAI-Final-FG/README.md

       There are two meta-test files:

       * **meta_test_Baseline.py**:

-      - For Baseline, we will train a new linear classifier using support set.
+        For Baseline, we will train a new linear classifier using support set.

         ```bash
             python meta_test_Baseline.py --track cdfsl --model ResNet10 --method baseline  --train_aug --freeze_backbone
         ```
-      - You can also train a new linear layer and fine-tune the backbone.
+         You can also train a new linear layer and fine-tune the backbone.

         ```bash
             python meta_test_Baseline.py --track cdfsl --model ResNet10 --method baseline  --train_aug
         ```

       * **meta_test_few_shot_models.py**:

         This method will apply the pseudo query set to the few-shot model you want to fine-tune with. (if add --freeze_backbone)

         The available method list: [protonet]

-     The available model list: [ResNet10/ResNet18]
+        The available model list: [ResNet10]

         ```bash
-        python meta_test_few_shot_models.py --track cdfsl --model ResNet10 --method protonet  --train_aug --freeze_backbone
+            python meta_test_few_shot_models.py --track cdfsl --model ResNet10 --method protonet  --train_aug
         ```

    No matter which finetune method you chosse, a dataset contains 600 tasks.

    After evaluating 600 times, you will see the result like this: 600 Test Acc = 49.91% +- 0.44%.

 ### Results